How much time do I need to commit to the Army Reserve?

-Reservists are enrolled into the Armed Forces Pension Scheme and are eligible for food and travel subsidies whilst on duty.
-Reservists, their partners and children are entitled to an HM Forces Railcard (34% discount on UK rail travel).
+Reservists are enrolled in the Armed Forces Pension Scheme and are eligible for food and travel subsidies while on duty.
+Reservists, their partners and children are entitled to an HM Forces Railcard which gives a 34% discount on UK rail travel.

-Reservists are entitled to take part in Adventure Training and can claim pay towards time taking part in fitness-based activities (gym time or exercise classes).
+Reservists are entitled to take part in Adventure Training and can claim pay towards time taking part in fitness-based activities such as gym time or exercise classes.

-Reservists can either join the Army Reserve as an Officer or Soldier.
-There is a Lead First scheme available for those already serving in the Reserves which means that you will train and serve as a full-time officer for up to 12 months on a Full Time Reserve Service contract.
+Reservists can either join the British Army Reserve as an officer or soldier.
+There is a Lead First scheme available for those already serving in the Reserves which means that you will train and serve as a full-time officer for up to 12 months on a Full-Time Reserve Service contract.

-‘You or your employer can object if it would seriously adversely affect your family or work responsibilities’ (Gov.Uk Guidance) and this can either result in a deferment, an exemption or cancellation of mobilisation.
+Guidance on gov.uk states: "You or your employer can object if it would seriously adversely affect your family or work responsibilities".
+This can either result in a deferment, an exemption or cancellation of mobilisation.

 You can decide to leave the Reserves at any time unless you are 'mobilised'.

-You only have to tell your employer you’re a member of the Reserves if a condition of employment dictates you are not allowed to take on any other work.
+You only have to tell your employer that you are a member of the Reserves if a condition of employment dictates you are not allowed to take on any other work.

-The Ministry of Defence (MOD) will normally let an employer know within five weeks of you signing up (except in Northern Ireland) although reservists can apply for ‘employer notification waiver' in certain circumstances which lasts for 12 months (and can be renewed).
+The Ministry of Defence (MOD) will normally let an employer know within five weeks of you signing up (except in Northern Ireland) although reservists can apply for an 'employer notification waiver' in certain circumstances which lasts for 12 months and can be renewed.